ArchiDAO/ArchiDAONFT/README.md

 # NFTS
-NFTs for Skills for Architecture
+NFTs for Skills for Architecture -This is a social token for proofingg skills on the ArchiDAO (archiDAO.io)
-We plan to use the NFTs to proof skills for members of the ArchiDAO. (archiDAO.io)

 # Stakeholders